SOURCES OF DENOMINATIONS

 There were also 4.
 Latin Speaking Christians.
 They lived in Europe, first under the Roman Empire.
 After the European part of the empire was over-run by Germanic tribes, the leadership of the European Christians was taken up by the bishop who lived in Rome.
 Today, he is called the pope, and the Christians who look for him for leadership today make up the 5.
 Roman Catholic Church.

 With few exceptions, most Christians were united during the first thousand years after Christ.
-The Orthodox churches and the Roman Catholic Church then split from each other, around the year 1000.
-Here are three reasons: (1) language differences led to misunderstandings about theology and practice (2) The European church (also called the “western” church) added a phrase to the Creed; (3) The Orthodox Church (also called the “eastern orthodox” church) did not accept that the pope should be over all Christians.
+The Orthodox churches and the Roman Catholic Church then split from each other, with a major milestone happening in the year 1054.
+Here are three reasons: (1) language differences led to separate developments in theology and practice (2) The European church (also called the “western” church) added a phrase to the Creed; (3) The Orthodox Church (also called the “eastern orthodox” church) did not accept that the pope should be over all Christians.
 See orthodox/catholic chart. for details.

 In the 1500’s, a number of leaders left the Roman Catholic Church.
 This event is called the (6) Reformation.
 The slogan of the Reformation is called the “three onlies:” “Bible only, Grace only, Faith only.”
 The Roman Catholics did not accept the views expressed by the Reformers, so the Roman Catholic church removed them from the church, starting with Martin Luther in 1521.The expelled leaders went on to form the new denominations which we call (7) “Protestant” churches.
 The Roman Catholic church responded to the Reformation with the “Counter-Reformation”, during which they dealt with some abuses which the Protestants had criticized, such as allowing church offices to be sold for money.
 At the same time, the Roman Catholics clarified that their teaching was different from the teaching expressed in the reformation slogan.
 For more details, see Reformation chart..